 Pete Sadler #

 Pete specialises in drafting and obtaining patents for inventions in the software, electrical, electronic and physics fields.
-He works across a wide range of technologies, with recent work including advising clients in the fields of electric vehicles, electric motors and soft starters, including associated control systems, and drones for military and civilian use.
+He works across a wide range of technologies, with recent work including advising clients on standard essentiality for a portfolio of telecoms patents.
+Pete also works in the fields of electric vehicles, electric motors and soft starters, including associated control systems, and drones for military and civilian use.
 Pete also has experience of various sensor technologies, such as CCD devices, and a variety of medical devices including ultrasound therapy.

-A large part of Pete’s practice involves advising on the patentability of software related inventions in areas such as data processing and business systems, medical devices, control of industrial machines, consumer entertainment devices, user interface software for mobiles and other consumer devices, and music software and audio processing.
+A large part of Pete’s practice involves advising on the patentability of software related inventions in areas such as data processing and business systems, medical devices, control of industrial machines, consumer entertainment devices, user interface software for mobiles and other consumer devices, video games and music software and audio processing.
+Pete and his team also have detailed technical knowledge in applications of photonics and photovoltaics.

 His clients range from start-ups and SMEs, who he advises on IP strategy for maximising value to investors, through to multinational companies, who he assists with cost effective patent drafting and prosecution.
 With experience filing and prosecuting patent portfolios in the US, China and many other jurisdictions, Pete drafts applications with a view to successful protection around the world.